Bowl Me Over

 Easy Potato Soup Recipe

 An Easy Potato Soup Recipe made with simple ingredients, this soup is savory and delicious, a thick, creamy filling stew that is easy to make!
-This is the BEST Potato soup recipe and is delicious any time of year!
+This is so delicious, any time of year!

 It's hearty and filling and simply scrumptious AND on your table in just 30 minutes!